Sparrow Bar 560/520/490mm

 - 22.2mm grip diameter

 - 20.0mm inside diameter at ends to allow use of pursuit levers and bar end shifters.
-(Trimming bars may negate this)
+(Trimming bars will negate this)

 - Weight 245g (490mm)